Floating primrose - willow

 - How could it get here: Being sold as an ornamental pond plant.
 From there, it has the potential to spread to waterways during flood events or through human-derived dumping.

-Is it in Ireland?: Not present in Ireland
+Is it found in Ireland?: Not present in Ireland

 Methods for prevention: Once established, the species is difficult to manage.
 EU-level action therefore includes a ban on sales and any planting or keeping, including in isolated ponds.
 Furthermore, the rapid eradication of any new populations is required to avoid the excessively high costs associated with its management later on.
 Where the species has become widely spread, appropriate management measures have to be taken.